Signup

 Key conservation efforts include effective protected area management including funding, mitigating anthropogenic causes of mortality such as lion-human conflict, poaching, trophy hunting, and snaring, whilst reducing or mitigating the negative effects of armed conflict.

-African lions are among the most iconic and revered animals, playing crucial roles in their ecosystems and human culture.
+African Lions are among the most iconic and revered animals, playing crucial roles in their ecosystems and human culture.

 The African Lion is a large, powerful carnivorous mammal and a member of the Felidae family.